-The Tests & Quizzes tool allows you to create online assessments (i.e., tests, quizzes, exams, and surveys) for your students or other groups.
+The Tests & Quizzes tool allows you to create online assessments (i.e., tests, quizzes, exams, and surveys).
 It was designed primarily to administer tests, but you may also create assessments to gather survey information or informal course feedback.
 Grading for most question types is done automatically, and grades can be posted automatically to an online gradebook.

 Select the Tests & Quizzes tool from the Tool Menu of your course.